Reheat Responsibly: 11 Foods You Should Never Reheat in the Microwave

 GMVozd/istockphoto

-I hate to break it to ya, but if you've been reheating leftover pizza in the microwave, you've been doing it wrong.
+I hate to break it to you, but if you've been reheating leftover pizza in the microwave, you've been doing it wrong.
 When reheated in the microwave, pizza can turn into a soggy mess, with the crust losing its original crispness.
-For a crunchier, more satisfying slice, try reheating it in the oven on low heat for at least 15 minutes.
+For a crunchier, more satisfying slice, try reheating your pizza in the oven on low heat for at least 15 minutes.
 This will heat your pizza evenly while preserving the crust's texture.

 Salisbury Steak